kevinj/ctgov-ai-etl/README.md

 - `csv_filename`: Output CSV filename (default: `clinical_trials_filtered.csv`)

 #### `tuning_trials` - Trial IDs for Tuning AI Prompts
-- List of NCT IDs to limit AI processing to, for use while tuning new AI prompts
+- List of NCT IDs that AI processing will be limited to while tuning new AI prompts

 ## Usage